tciuro/NanoStore/README.md

 Most database solutions force the developer to think in a two-dimensional space (rows and columns), forcing the developer to plan the schema ahead of time.
 This situation is not ideal because in most cases schema refinements could be required, oftentimes impacting the code as well.

 NanoStore goes beyond that allowing the developer to store objects in their natural form.
-These objects must conform to the NSFNanoObjectProtocol protocol, providing NanoStore with the NSDictionary that will be stored.
+These objects must conform to the `NSFNanoObjectProtocol` protocol, providing NanoStore with the NSDictionary that will be stored.
 By using a dictionary data can be inspected very quickly, and it also allows the structure to be defined in a hierarchical fashion as well, due to the fact that it includes support for nested collections (of type NSDictionary and NSArray.)
 Each inner-object is indexed automatically, thus allowing to quickly find objects which contain a specific key and/or value.

 By default, NanoStore allows objects to be stored without any sense of relationship to other objects.
 This simple format, while powerful, is limited because the developer has to keep track of the relationships among objects.
 Some applications may need to relate objects, some of them perhaps of different nature or class type.
-This is exactly what NanoBag (represented by the NSFNanoBag class) does: it allows any object conforming to the NSFNanoObjectProtocol protocol to be added to the bag.
+This is exactly what NanoBag (represented by the `NSFNanoBag` class) does: it allows any object conforming to the `NSFNanoObjectProtocol` protocol to be added to the bag.
 By saving the bag with one single call, the new and/or modified are taken care of seamlessly.

-The NSFNanoBag API is rich, allowing the developer to add, remove, reload and undo its changes, deflate it (thus saving memory) and inflate it whenever it's required.
-In addition, it provides methods to obtain all bags, specific bags matching some keys, and bags containing a specific object (see NSFNanoStore for more information).
+The `NSFNanoBag` API is rich, allowing the developer to add, remove, reload and undo its changes, deflate it (thus saving memory) and inflate it whenever it's required.
+In addition, it provides methods to obtain all bags, specific bags matching some keys, and bags containing a specific object (see `NSFNanoStore` for more information).

 # Where are my objects?

-While NSFNanoStore provides some convenience methods to obtain standard objects such as bags, the bulk of the search mechanism is handled by NSFNanoSearch.
+While `NSFNanoStore` provides some convenience methods to obtain standard objects such as bags, the bulk of the search mechanism is handled by `NSFNanoSearch`.
 The steps involved to perform a search are quite simple:

 1. Instantiate a search object
 2. Configure the search via its accessors